egedemirtas/java-ocp/README.md

 ```

 ## Managing Variable Scope
-- **Local variables**: In scope from declaration to end of block
+- `Local variables`: In scope from declaration to end of block
-- **Instance variables**: In scope from declaration until object eligible for garbage collection
+- `Instance variables`: In scope from declaration until object eligible for garbage collection
-- **Class variables**: In scope from declaration until program ends
+- `Class variables`: In scope from declaration until program ends

 ## Destroying Objects
 - All Java objects are stored in your program memory’s heap.
-- ***Garbage collection***: Refers to the process of automatically freeing memory on the heap by deleting objects that are eligible for garbage collection
+- `Garbage collection`: Refers to the process of automatically freeing memory on the heap by deleting objects that are eligible for garbage collection
-- ***eligible for garbage collection***: Refers to an object’s state of no longer being accessible in a program.
+- **Eligible for garbage collection**: Refers to an object’s state of no longer being accessible in a program.
 - ***Eligible for garbage collection doesn't mean the object will be immediately garbage collected.***

 ### Calling `System.gc()`